anshulsamar/anshulsamar.github.io/_projects/elementeo.md

 mydate: Jan 2019
 ---

-In a quiet end to an exciting 13+ year journey, we sold the last Elementeo Chemistry Card Game on Amazon on December 27th, 2018.
+In a quiet end to an exciting 13+ year journey, I sold the last Elementeo Chemistry Card Game on Amazon on December 27th, 2018.
 I still remember my parent's garage being filled with the first manufactured shipment of games back in 2008.
 When I was in middle school, the prototypes